-Low Vacuum Warning Light and Buzzer: Red light and audio buzzer are energized until vacuum level is sufficient to lift level in one circuit even if an unexpected vacuum loss occurs in the other one (eg, due to load breakage).
-See appendix for instructions about other options.
+Low Vacuum Warning Light and Buzzer: Red light and audio buzzer are energized until vacuum level is sufficient to lift maximum load weight (higher than 16" Hg [-54 kPa]) and whenever vacuum loss causes pump to re-engage.
+See appendix for warning buzzer instructions.

-Options: Model EO10DVS - Dual Vacuum System Option.
-Two vacuum system circuits allow the lifter to maintain the vacuum
+Options: Model EO10DVS - Dual Vacuum System.
+Two vacuum system circuits allow the lifter to maintain the vacuum level in one circuit even if an unexpected vacuum loss occurs in the other one (eg, due to load breakage).